 If you are concerned about a lawyer's or paralegal's conduct, you can make a complaint.

-If you are a First Nations, Métis or Indian (FNMI) person, this fact sheet will help you understand how the Law Society receives, reviews, investigates and resolves concerns or complaints.
+If you are a First Nations, Métis or Inuit (FNMI) person, this fact sheet will help you understand how the Law Society receives, reviews, investigates and resolves concerns or complaints.
 The fact sheet also discusses the support available to you.